aaronbieber/singleservingphoto/_posts/2010-01-25-come-learn-with-me-get-a-discount.markdown

 - offer
 comments: []
 ---
-You already know that "I teach photography workshops":http://artphotoworkshops.com, right?
-My buddy "Chris":http://curiouslens.com and I have been teaching workshops for almost four years now, and although things were pretty slow in 2009, we are pushing ahead with a packed workshop schedule for 2010.
+You already know that [I teach photography workshops](http://artphotoworkshops.com), right?
+My buddy [Chris](http://curiouslens).com and I have been teaching workshops for almost four years now, and although things were pretty slow in 2009, we are pushing ahead with a packed workshop schedule for 2010.